-On February 24, 2022, Russia invaded Ukraine by in an attempt to overthrow the Ukrainian government and take control of the country.
-Since the start of the war Hungry For Life has been actively involved in emergency aid in all parts of the conflict zone.
+On February 24, 2022, Russia invaded Ukraine in an attempt to overthrow the Ukrainian government and take control of the country.
+Since the start of the war, Hungry For Life has been actively involved in emergency aid in all parts of the conflict zone.

 After Russia, the Ukrainian Republic was the most important economic component of the former Soviet Union, producing about four times the output of the next-ranking republic.

-Hungry For Life has worked in Ukraine since 2004, helping groups engage in compassionate projects such as widow and orphan care, food programs, social assistance, and building projects.
-HFL’s projects are primarily located in the central east of the country.
+Hungry For Life (HFL) has worked in Ukraine since 2004, helping groups engage in compassionate projects such as widow and orphan care, food programs, social assistance, and building projects.
+HFL’s projects are located primarily in the central east of the country.

 Live in extreme